 Project-level landscape character and scenic quality data was gathered through field surveys.
 A narrative describing AL location, Project nexus, AL purpose, viewer context, landscape visibility (distance zones), landscape character, and scenic quality attributes was compiled.
 Additional information on analysis factors such as scale (size relationship, proportion), dominance (attraction, visibility), distance from the Project, predominant angle of observation, dominant use (i.e., recreation or travel), and average travel speed at which the Project would be viewed was included where relevant.
 Photographs were collected to document baseline conditions and serve as the basis for development of photosimulations.
-Narratives and are provided in Appendix B of report.
-Associated photographs available download this are for at http://gis.suhydro.org/reports/isr.
+Narratives and are provided in Appendix B of Associated report. photographs available for download are http://gis.suhydro.org/reports/isr.